-A written statement of good health from a doctor will be required to return to school when:
+A written statement of good health from a doctor may be required to return to school and or physical activities when:

-- A child has had a diagnosed communicable disease (strep throat, pink eye, pin worms, impetigo, etc.).
-We do not require a statement that the child has had chicken pox, but we will do a visual check to make sure that all pox are dried. - A child has undergone surgery or been hospitalized. - A child has an injury that limits his or her full participation in all school activities.
+- A. A child has undergone surgery or been hospitalized - B. A child has an injury that limits his or her full participation in all school activities.

-NOTIFICATION OF COMMUNICABLE DISEASES (OTHER THAN THE ABOVE MENTIONED)
+NOTIFICATION OF COMMUNICABLE DISEASES (OTHER THAN THE ABOVE-MENTIONED)